Qtorial/firebase/README.md

   * You are currently outside your home directory
   * You are initializing in an existing Firebase project directory

 ?
 Which Firebase CLI features do you want to set up for this folder?
-Press Space to select features, then Enter to confirm your choices.
-Firestore: Deploy rules and create indexes for Firesto re, Functions: Configure and deploy Cloud Functions, Storage: Deploy Cloud Storage security rules
+Press Space to select features, then Enter t o confirm your choices.
+Firestore: Deploy rules and create indexes for Firestore, Functions: Configure and deploy Cloud Functions, Storage: Deploy Cloud Storage security rules

 === Project Setup

 First, let's associate this project directory with a Firebase project.
 You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.

 ?
-Please select an option: Use an existing project i  Using project test-f4e4e (test)
+Please select an option: Use an existing project
+?
+Select a default Firebase project for this directory: client-001-31558 (client-001) i  Using project client-001-31558 (client-001)

 === Firestore Setup